What is a Traditional Thai Bamboo Tattoo?

 Hand Poke

 Traditional Thai Tattoos (in reality called Sak Yant’s) were and are still done using a metal or steel needle using the Hand Poke technique.
 Previous to the adoption of modern tattoo machines and tattoo shops – these were the only option available so essentially all Tattoo’s were ‘hand poked’.
+Also (but missing from the narrative) was that all tattoo’s done in Thailand were performed by Monks as a sacred talisman.
+Thailand’s Tattoo artist used modern machines and designs up until Angelina Jolie made the Sak Yant famous.

 Bamboo Tattoo’s